NeoMahobe/CIB_DigitalTech-_UI/README.md

  # Project Description
   This is a selenium java based automation framework that is configured to run tests in multiple browsers.
   The project follows the Page Object Model design - which is the industry standard.
-  Followed the singleton design pattern for ease of parallel execution using ThreadLocal' The framework takes screen shot upon failure and generates repots for test execution status
+  Followed the singleton design pattern for ease of parallel execution using ThreadLocal'.
+  The framework takes screen shot upon failure and generates repots for test execution status